 If you have experienced several more minor claims, they will likely outweigh one large share.
 This is because the frequency of claims can indicate issues with business operations that carry higher potential losses and riskier insurance.

 The PCRB calculates experience Mods for Pennsylvania-based businesses.

 For other states, the National Council on Compensation Insurance (NCCI) conducts experience mod calculations or their own State Rating Bureaus or Advisory Organisations.
 You can complete your experience mod audit using our free tool to better understand the cost of premiums and ensure you are paying only what you should.

 1. Merit Rating Plan

 If your premiums are less than $10,000, which can be the case for smaller businesses, you can’t qualify for an experience mod.
 Instead, you are eligible for a merit rating plan.
 These are designed specifically for employers who do not meet the requirements for an experience mod.

 Under this plan, your loss experience for the past two years is assessed, based on which you can receive up to a 5% discount on premiums.
 This includes compensable employee lost-time injuries sustained during each loss.
-You can also suffer a surcharge in the event of two or more lost-time injuries.
+You can also suffer a surcharge if two or more lost-time injuries occur.